izikeros/blog/content/posts/notes/features_with_strong_correlation.md

 ---
-Title: List of features with strongest correlation
-Slug: features-with-strong-correlation
-Date: 2023-02-21
-Modified: 2023-02-21
-Status: published
-Tags: pandas, dataframe, correlation, python, data-analysis, machine-learning, AI, decorrelation
 Category: note
+Date: '2023-02-21'
+Modified: '2023-07-12'
-prompt: I have dataframe with features in columns.
+Prompt: I have dataframe with features in columns.
 The number of features is large - more than 1000.
 How to get list of the features that has the stongest correlation?
 Give me python code for that.
+Slug: features-with-strong-correlation
+Status: published
+Tags: pandas, dataframe, correlation, python, data-analysis, machine-learning, AI, decorrelation
+Title: List of Features With Strongest Correlation
 ---

 The code from this note is useful in case when there is a lot of features (e.g 1k+).
 In such case it is difficult to analyse visually heatmap of correlation matrix (e.g. plotted with sns.heatmap(), see beautiful example [here](https://seaborn.pydata.org/examples/many_pairwise_correlations.html)).
 Instead we extract pairs with the strongest correlation.